yonatancoo/KernelPractice/ResearchJournal.md

 # Notes

 Decided to make the module params editable via their /sys/ files in order to enable them to be changed during module runtime.
+Moved "common" functions (functions used by multiple files) to a different file.